compare

 the short version

-codecademy invented the modern interactive coding lesson. but its python path now requires a signup before lesson one, and most of the depth lives in pro plus ($19.99/mo). promptdojo's free preview is three chapters with no email and no account, and the curriculum is built around the workflows of someone who already uses cursor — not the workflows of a career switcher learning to code.
+codecademy invented the modern interactive coding lesson. but its python path now requires a signup before lesson one, and most of the depth lives in pro plus ($19.99/mo). promptdojo is a builder school for the ai era: the free path starts with no email and no account, and the curriculum is built to take you from a plain-english problem to a working tool — not to walk a career switcher through a reference manual.

 who each is built for